 If leaves have dropped off or started dropping the plant may have undergone some stress.

-Plants bought at the garden-center are usually study and compact.
+House plants bought at the garden-center are usually sturdy and compact.

 After a few months indoors the plant will “open up” and leaves grow their “fiddles” much larger.